Carrie Underwood And Kelly Clarkson Throw Serious Shade On Twitter After Being Compared

 Kelly has been pretty outspoken about her love for the country star in the past too, even admitting back in 2016 that she voted for Carrie on American Idol when she competed on Season 4 back in 2005 while also revealing that she often gets mistaken for her by fans.

 “People are always like, ‘I love your song, ‘So Small,’ and I’m like, ‘Thank you.
-Thank you, I think you’re thinking I’m Carrie Underwood,'” the “Love So Soft” singer said of being mistaken for Carrie on Z100 radio’s Elvis Duran and The Morning Show, per Entertainment Tonight.
+Thank you, I think you’re thinking I’m Carrie Underwood,'” the “Love So Soft” singer said of being mistaken for Carrie on Z100 radio’s Elvis Duran and the Morning Show, reports Entertainment Tonight.

 “It always happens,” she continued, confirming she voted for her and adding that she thinks Underwood is “awesome.”